Kennedy-Wilson (KW)

 Justin Enbody, Senior Executive Vice President, Chief Financial Officer

-Justin Enbody joined Kennedy Wilson in September 2009 and was appointed Chief Financial Officer in April 2012.
-He is responsible for all aspects of finance and administration for the company, including strategic planning, financial reporting, and risk management.
-Prior to his tenure at Kennedy Wilson, Mr. Enbody worked as a senior consultant with RAFS Inc., an independent financial consulting company, and as a senior associate with KPMG LLP.
+Justin Enbody serves as the Senior Executive Vice President and Chief Financial Officer of Kennedy Wilson, a role he assumed in April 2012 after joining the company in September 2009 as Controller.
+He is responsible for all financial and administrative aspects of the company, including strategic planning, financial reporting, and risk management, and is a member of the Investment Committee.
+Before joining Kennedy Wilson, Mr. Enbody was a senior consultant with RAFS Inc., an independent financial consulting company, and prior to that, he worked as a senior associate with KPMG LLP.

 Matt Windisch, President